-The Master Schedule is built on choices made by the students in consultation with their advisor and counselor, and approved by parents.
+The master schedule is built on choices made by the students in consultation with their advisor and counselor, and approved by parents.
 Course discussions take place in January and February.
 Online registration takes place in late February and early March.
-All students are required to take seven courses each semester.

 Course Selection Guidelines